lawrencemasilo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This directory is about function tasks.
+This directory contains project files about functions.